vinstic-myshell/myshell-doc-en/product-manual/chat-and-language-learning.md

 # Chat and Language Learning

-#### Create a Study Plan
+#### Creating a Study Plan

-There is no study plan available yet, but given the AI BOT's powerful capabilities, you can directly ask the Bot to create the study plan you want.
+Currently, there is no study plan available, but given the powerful capabilities of AI BOT, you can directly ask the Bot to create the study plan you want.

 For example: